ZehaoDou-official/ZehaoDou-official.github.io/_pages/about.md

  - Received an annual department scholarship, university scholarship and Excellent Students Awards every year during undergrad study.
 Awarded Guanghua Scholarship in Freshman, Fangzheng Scholarship in Sophomore and Yizheng Scholarship in Junior.

 ### 2017
- - In S-T. Yau College Student Mathematics Contests, ranked 3rd and awarded silver medal in the "Applied Mathematics and Computation Mathematics" category, also awarded gold medal in Team Event (rank 1st).
+ - In S-T. Yau College Student Mathematics Contests, ranked 3rd and awarded silver medal in the "Applied Mathematics and Computational Mathematics" category, also awarded gold medal in Team Event (rank 1st).

 ### 2016
  - First Prize in the Chinese Mathematics Competitions (rank 9/100000).